Learn more about a certain medical condition.

 Ticks can also be carried by migratory birds to other parts of Canada.

 Symptoms of Lyme disease can appear as early as 3 days and as late as 30 days after a tick bite, so it may be hard to tell if it was contracted locally.
 A travel history is important.

 The symptoms of Lyme disease can often be described as occurring in 3 stages, although not all infected individuals experience all 3 stages.

-Symptoms of this stage can include long-term arthritis and neurological symptoms that include headache, dizziness, numbness, changes in ability to think clearly, and even paralysis.
+Symptoms of this stage can include long-term arthritis and neurological symptoms that include headache, dizziness, numbness, changes in ability to think clearly, heart problems, and even paralysis.
 This stage of the disease may last several months or years.
 Fatalities from Lyme disease are rarely documented.
 However, Lyme disease can be potentially fatal to an unborn baby if the disease is contracted during pregnancy.

 Making the Diagnosis